 Accessing your personal data held on the PNC

 Subject to certain exemptions, individuals have a right to be told whether the police hold any information about them.
-Further, there is a right to be provided with a copy of that personal data within a 40 day period.
+Further, there is a right to be provided with a copy of that personal data within a 40-day period.
 An application can be made to the police at a cost of £10, providing proof of identity.
 However, under the Data Protection Act 1998, the police may not provide personal data if is it considered that to do so would be likely to prejudice policing purposes.
-Further, the police will not release any information that would disclose the identity of another individual.

 Misuse of the PNC